Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

-From one of my fave street artists L.E.T. (@l.e.t._les.enfants.terrible), a great stencil work: Stay Weird.
+Great stencil work from one of my favourite street artists L.E.T. (@l.e.t._les.enfants.terrible).
+Stay Weird.

-From one of my fave street artists L.E.T. (@l.e.t._les.enfants.terrible), a great stencil work: Stay Weird.
+Great stencil work from one of my favourite street artists L.E.T. (@l.e.t._les.enfants.terrible).
+Stay Weird.

 Strange how a year ago I wrote a post about today being William Shakespeare’s birthday and 400 years since he passed away.
 I also happened to mention a wonderful film by Jim Jarmusch, Only Lovers Left Alive, because Jarmusch featured the character Christopher Marlowe played by John Hurt as the writer of Shakespeare’s plays.
 And he was a vampire!

-Kind of full circle, I’ve just watched another Jarmusch film (I’m a huge fan!), Paterson.
+Kind of full circle, I’ve just watched another Jarmusch film, Paterson.
 What’s marvellous is that it’s a film about a poet, so on Shakespeare’s birthday, I think it’s timely to mention it.

-Quiet, nuanced and understated, it spoke to me.
-Set in the New Jersey city of Paterson, the poet played by Adam Driver has the same name as his hometown, and goes about his days, earning a living as a bus driver, but writing poems whenever he can.
+Quiet, nuanced and understated, the film is set in the New Jersey city of Paterson, and the poet played by Adam Driver has the same name as his hometown, and goes about his days, earning a living as a bus driver, but writing poems whenever he can.
 The city was also home to one of Paterson’s favourite poets, William Carlos Williams, and where Allen Ginsburg was born.
 Such intertwined connections run throughout the film, which follows the arc of the days of the week, and at its heart, is a meditation on creativity, process, how the mundane can inspire, how small acts weave a wondrous tapestry of a life deeply felt, observed and interpreted.
 And the importance of love, reflected most in the relationship between Paterson and his wife played by Golshifteh Farahani.
 The support, understanding, tenderness and passion between the two beautifully underpinned the story.
 And when a pivotal act causes Paterson to question his ambition, serendipity and destiny comes into play.

-Re-reading a book after a time-lapse is like diving into a familiar yet irrevocably altered world.
-And it's all about changing perspectives and never stepping into the same river twice (thanks Heraclitus) or in this case, book.
+Rereading a book after a time-lapse is like diving into a familiar yet irrevocably altered world.

-I'm re-reading two books at present, Markus Zusak's The Book Thief and Rainbow Rowell's Eleanor & Park.
-Despite winning the Printz Award for excellence in YA literature, I don't relate to Zusak's book as YA.
+I'm rereading Markus Zusak's The Book Thief.
+Despite winning the Printz Award for excellence in YA literature, I don't relate to Zusak's book as young adult.
 It's a cross-over, one of these layered, generous, enlightening stories set in World War II, and while I'm not going to debate the whole pigeon-holing of how books are marketed, this is the kind of book I love, because it defies a narrow categorisation based on a potential audience.
-Kind of like 'To Kill A Mockingbird' which today would probably have been stuck in the YA genre despite its universal appeal.

 Back to the book—the first time I read it I was hesitant about the voice of Death.
-It was a jarring note in a story I otherwise loved.
-Reaping souls between this world and the next, disconnected yet participatory, observing with an altered perception of sensation; it felt a little contrived despite the malleable inventiveness of Zusak's language.
+It was a jarring note in the story: reaping souls between this world and the next, disconnected yet participatory, observing with an altered perception of sensation; it felt a little contrived despite the malleable inventiveness of Zusak's language.
 Happily, this time round, it hooked me in from the start.
 And what a great start!
 From the Prologue:

 “It's just a small story really, about amongst other things: